 - Six mandatory core courses,

-- Two alternative specializations with four mandatory courses each,
+- Two alternative specializations with a choice of at least 4 out of 6 specialization courses,

 - Elective courses,

 - Research topics,

 - Final project.

 The Master's programme adds up to at least 120 EC, therefore students can graduate with more than the minimum number of 120 ECs.